Return of premium life insurance: What it is, how it works

 For a majority of people, the cons of a return of premium insurance policy outweigh the pros:

-• More expensive than a basic term life insurance policy
+• Two to three times more expensive than a basic term life insurance policy

-• Extra money is generally better invested or saved elsewhere
+• The extra money that it costs is generally better invested or saved elsewhere

 • Value of money you are refunded is depreciated due to inflation